President and CEO

-This department enables everything that we do through finance, technology and data.
-By integrating these areas of our business, this department positions us to embrace innovation, encourages smart financial decisions, supports strategic revenue generation, improves operational efficiency and provides leadership for the implementation of our strategic plan.
-This department also works to secure funding for many of our conservation, restoration, stewardship and education projects through the Conservation Halton Foundation.
+By integrating these areas of our business, this approach positions us to embrace innovation, enables smart decision making, guides and manages large-scale projects, supports strategic revenue generation for full cost recovery, improves operational efficiency, and provides leadership for the implementation of our strategic plan.
+This department also works to secure funding for many of our conservation areas, restoration, stewardship, and education projects through sourcing and securing external grant funding.

 Planning and Watershed Management

 The purpose of this department is to protect people and property from natural hazards, such as flooding and erosion and to conserve the natural environment in support of sustainable communities and a healthy watershed.
 The department has three foci: planning and regulations, science and partnerships, and watershed planning and source water protection.
 The department offers policy and planning services, administers the regulatory approvals and compliance program, implements the floodplain and hazard mapping program, undertakes watershed planning including managing our natural assets, and is the lead authority for the Halton-Hamilton Source Water Protection Program supporting clean and abundant municipal drinking water.
 We also develop partnerships for implementing environmental research, watershed monitoring and assessment, and environmental restoration projects.

 Kellie McCormack, Associate Director, Planning and Regulations

 Planning and Regulations is responsible for regulating all development within or near floodplains, wetlands, watercourses and shorelines, mapping of natural hazards and providing comments and technical advice on provincial and municipal policy and planning initiatives and development applications.
 Our key goals are to protect life and property from potential damage due to natural hazards and ensure potential environmental impacts of proposed development are minimized.
 We also strive to provide excellent customer service, timely responses, and sound technical expertise.